-The Food and Drug Administration (FDA) is the governing body responsible for ensuring the safety of foods sold in the United States, which includes labeling of all foods.
+The Food and Drug Administration (FDA) is the governing body responsible for ensuring the safety of foods sold in the United States; this includes overseeing the proper labeling of foods.
+In 1990, Congress passed the Nutrition Labeling and Education Act (NLEA) based on the demand for consistent consumer information and labeling of all foods.
 The passage (1990) and implementation (1994) of the NLEA resulted in a series of changes on food packages.
 A nutrition label is now required on most food packages, with a few exceptions, such as small, individual food packages (modified label required) and meat products (governed by the USDA, therefore no labeling is required).
 The nutrition labeling of food products must follow specific FDA guidelines and include the following: (1) a statement of identity; (2) the net contents; (3) the name and address of the manufacturer, packer, or distributor; (4) an ingredient list; and (5) a Nutrition Facts panel.
 The statement of identity is prominently displayed on the front of the food label and gives the commonly used name or a descriptive title to the food contained within the package.
 Also on the front of the food label along the bottom edge, the net contents can be found.
 The net contents give the quantity of food within the package and are expressed in units of weight, volume, or numeric count.
 The name and address of the producer or distributor of the product is usually in the small print found beneath the list of ingredients.
 Contact information is important in case the athlete has further questions about the product or needs to report problems.
-The food label may also include FDA-approved nutrient content claims or health claims that highlight certain characteristics or potential benefits of the food.
-Finally, the list of ingredients and Nutrition Facts panel must nutrient content claims Nutrition-related claims on food labels that highlight certain characteristics of the food.
+The food label may also include FDA-approved nutrient content claims or health claims that highlight certain characteristics or potential benefits of nutrient content claims Nutrition-related claims on food labels that highlight certain characteristics of the food.